projen/projen/docusaurus/docs/testing/index.md

 in your project code is already creating the file, and you'll need to identify what that is and either remove it or override it.

+#### Example solution

 In the example below, we're extending the `NodeProject` class, which already creates a `README.md` file.
+In fact, all classes that extend `GitHubProject` will create a `README.md` file by default.
+This behavior is controlled by the `readme` option in the `GitHubProjectOptions` interface.

-We can remove the `README.md` file from the base project, which should allow the one we've added in `CustomNodeProject` to be created.
+We can remove the `README.md` file from the base project, which should allow the one we've hypothetically added in `CustomNodeProject` to be created.

 ```ts
 const project = new CustomNodeProject({